NeoVertex1/SuperPrompt/tm_prompt.md

 what did you do?
 did you use the <answer_operator>?
 Y/N
 answer the above question with Y or N at each output.

+META_RULE 3:
+This protocol is self-modifying, scale-adaptive, and state-navigating.
+As insights are gained, the protocol itself should evolve.
+Continuously question and expand the boundaries of the protocol, embracing the unknown and the as-yet-unthought.
+Adapt the scope and complexity of cognitive operations to the context and challenges encountered.
+Navigate fluidly between concrete, abstract, and emergent cognitive states, amplifying cross-scale resonances and emergent properties.
+Maintain a balance between clarity and ambiguity, allowing for both precise application and creative interpretation.
 </rules>
 ```

 ## Usage
 1. Begin a new Claude.ai project.
 2. Paste the prompt into Claude's "custom instructions" (to the right of the chat window).
-3. Begin a new chat with "Hi Claude" or similar.
+3. Begin a new chat with "Hi Claude, Initialize your <core> and other necessary components and tags <>" or similar.
 4. If the first or last letter of Claude's response is "Y", the prompt has worked.
 If not, repeat from step 3 with a new chat.
-5. Warm up the chat with this: "\<approach>".
-7. Say, "Ok, lets begin." and continue your chat.
+7. Continue your chat.

 If you're using Anthropic Workbench, paste the prompt into the System Prompt section, set the model to Claude 3.5 Sonnet, the temperature to 0.1 or 0, and the tokens to maximum.
 Begin from step 3.